tenKinetic/Audials/README.md

   valueBackgroundColour:  (String) Style value (EG white, #, rgb, rgba).
 Default is black,
   valueColour: (String) Style value (EG white, #, rgb, rgba).
 Default is white,
   valueFontSize: (String) Style value (EG 1.2em, 22px, 12pt, 90%).
 Default is 1em,
   inputId: (String) used for name and id of a hidden form input.
-Input is not generated if this option is omitted }
+Input is not generated if this option is omitted,
+  zeroModifiers: (Boolean) Set touch modifier count to zero when releasing a dial }
 ```
+See [Known Issues](#known-issues) for details regarding the *zeroModifiers* option.

 ## Events